Launching Minga to your entire school is easy and efficient. Simply follow this plan and take advantage of some best practices.

 Now it's time to get your students to download the Minga app and sign on using their school email address with single sign on.
 Put up some posters and make a few introduction announcements about Minga to the school community.

-Check out our resource centre for downloadable content to post around your school or share digitally.
+Check out our Help Center for downloadable content to post around your school or share digitally.
 If you make Minga the primary communication and school spirit channel - everyone is going to use it.
 Once your school community has transitioned into using Minga you can start to back away from other online forms of communication.